Vijay Gupta: Recent projects and residencies

 In 2023, Gupta served as Artist-in-Residence with Music Worcester in Massachusetts, performing solo recitals, collaborating with local non-profits and educational institutions, and leading the newly formed Darshan Trio in concerts that explore storytelling and multicultural programs.

 In June 2025, the Los Angeles Times hailed Gupta's program *When the Violin*, with dancer Yamini Kalluri, as "brilliant, beautiful, gripping" in a review of his performance blending works by J. S. Bach and Reena Esmail.

 Gupta is a founding member of Darshan Trio, formed in 2021 with pianist Dominic Cheli and cellist Yoshika Masuda.
 The ensemble presents innovative, multimedia-and-storytelling oriented chamber works, performing both locally (including Worcester, CA) and on national stages.

 Gupta has also collaborated with Kuchipudi dancer Yamini Kalluri in When the Violin, blending traditional Indian dance with Western classical repertoire, as part of his work during the Music Worcester residency.

 Speaking and writing

 A noted public speaker, Gupta has shared his work with dozens of conferences, campuses, corporations, and communities across the United States over the past decade, including The Richmond Forum, The Aspen Institute, Hallmark, Accenture, Mayo Clinic, the U.S. Psychiatric Congress, the American Planning Association, and the League of American Orchestras.
 In June 2020, Gupta delivered the 33rd annual Nancy Hanks Lecture on Arts and Public Policy for Americans for the Arts.

 Gupta has presented three TED Talks, which have collectively garnered millions of views.
 He has been described by The Today Show as "a master of music and medicine", and was featured in Time magazine's 2019 "TIME 100 Next" list.

-His first book, a memoir titled Restrung, is scheduled to be published by Grand Central Publishing in June 2026.
+Gupta's first book, Restrung: A Memoir of Music and Transformation, was published by Da Capo Press in June 2026, with a foreword by Pico Iyer.
+Publishers Weekly described the memoir as an "inspiring account" and called it "a virtuoso performance."
+In the American Suzuki Journal, Andrew Braddock wrote that Gupta "threads together an assemblage of personal history, musicological vignette, and social critique" and called the book "masterful."

+Restrung

+Gupta's memoir, Restrung: A Memoir of Music and Transformation, was published by Da Capo Press in June 2026, with a foreword by Pico Iyer.
+The book examines Gupta's childhood as a violin prodigy, his years in the Los Angeles Philharmonic, burnout, addiction, and the founding of Street Symphony.
+Publishers Weekly described the memoir as an "inspiring account" and called it "a virtuoso performance."
+In the American Suzuki Journal, Andrew Braddock called the book "masterful" and wrote that Gupta combines personal history, musicological writing, and social critique with "radical emotional vulnerability."